pypa/packaging.python.org/source/glossary.rst

         Note that there is a strong convention to name a project after the name of the package that is imported to run that project.
 However, this doesn't have to hold true.
-It's possible to install a distribution from the project 'spam' and have it provide a package importable only as 'eggs'.
+It's possible to install a distribution from the project 'foo' and have it provide a package importable only as 'bar'.

     Pure Module